xiaohk/clip2imgur/README.md

 which gives more control of the display.
 If you forget these flags, you always can run `clip2imgur -h` to check the usage.

+## Change Log

+- (4/9/2024): Clip2imgur is rewritten in Python.
+- (2/15/2018): Clip2imgur is released.
+This version is written in Swift.

 ## Install

 This package is built using cross-platform Swift with Swift Package Manager